 Managed hosting services are services where we provide outsourced services to manage the customers' data center operations, including data migration, IT operations, security and data storage.
 Managed hosting services are primarily provided to financial institution customers as a business continuity and disaster recovery solution for a fixed amount over the contract service period ranging from one to six years.
-Revenue from managed hosting services are rendered continuously during the term of the contract.
+Revenue from managed hosting services is recognized on a straight line basis over the term of the contract.
 We have determined that its performance pattern to be straight line since the customer receives value as the services are rendered continuously during the term of the contract, the earning process is straight-line, and there is no other discernible performance pattern of recognition.